 iPhone XR signal problems on the O2 network?
 Follow these troubleshooting tips while you await the update from Apple and O2.

-If you're an iPhone XR user on the O2 Network, you may be experiencing signal drop offs that are incredibly frustrating.
+If you're an iPhone XR user on the O2 Network, you may be experiencing signal problems that are incredibly frustrating.
 We're aware that O2 and Apple are doing everything they can to resolve the issue and a resolution is on the way.

 But, we understand that you need some kind of solution in the meantime - that's why we've put together a few troubleshooting tips to get you through.

 If you haven't already - set up WiFi calling

 Previously, O2’s app ‘TU GO’ allowed you to text, call and check your voicemail over WiFi, irrelevant of whether or not you had a mobile signal.
 Today, O2's WiFi and 4G calling is automatic (where available) once you’re set up – no application download needed.

 This combination means you can move uninterrupted between WiFi and 4G coverage to continue your call, while being able to check your email or browse the internet simultaneously.
 This gives you the benefit of fewer dropped calls and better indoor coverage, including the London Underground.

 Any calls made over 4G or WiFi are treated as a standard call.
 This means any calls will come out of your call allowance in the normal way, or it’ll be charged at the standard tariff rate if you run out.
 You can use the service anywhere there's WiFi, inclusive of O2 WiFi.

 Firstly, check that WiFi and 4G Calling has been added to your account.